drengskapur/fastmcp-runner/docs/architecture.md

 The launcher is written to `/tmp/launcher.sh` and made executable.
 When `LOG_LEVEL=debug`, the generated script is logged so you can see exactly what will run.

+**Conflicting entrypoint handling**: If the image's entrypoint is `/entrypoint.sh`, `entrypoint.sh`, `/start.sh`, or `/init.sh`, the runner uses the `CMD` instead.
+This prevents infinite recursion where the generated launcher would call FastMCP Runner's own entrypoint script.

 ### 5. Filesystem extraction

 The runner exports the image to a tar stream using `crane export` and extracts it to a staging directory.
 Not all files are copied to the runtime filesystem—FastMCP Runner explicitly allows only application-related paths: